EasyJet's profits boosted by late summer demand

 EasyJet's strong performance bucks tough conditions elsewhere in the airline sector

-European carriers, including Air France-KLM (AIRF.PA) and Lufthansa, have seen recent results hit by a toxic mix of high fuel costs, weak consumer confidence and the eurozone crisis.
+European carriers, including Air France-KLM (AIRF.PA) and Lufthansa (LHAG.DE), have seen recent results hit by a toxic mix of high fuel costs, weak consumer confidence and the eurozone crisis.

-Since the start of the year airlines including loss-making Spanair and Hungarian flag-carrier Malev have ceased operations, leaving gaps in the market that low-cost competitors have been quick to exploit.

 EasyJet said strict allocation of capital and aircraft across its network, improvements in revenue management and a tight control of costs had helped it absorb an additional 230 million pounds in fuel costs this year.